 Pick up a few disposable cameras or borrow one from media services and encourage students to share what makes them most proud of themselves.
 Here are a few body positive shoots that shook up the world!

-Essential skill developed: Empathy, intrapersonal communication, creativity
+Essential skills developed: Empathy, intrapersonal communication, and creativity

 31. Board game night